 - Puff or warm outer layer.
 Both my partner and I wore puffs and we saw people wearing all sorts of warm outer layers.

 - Warm hat or headband.
 I brought my North Face headband and my partner wore a beanie.

-- A warm inner layer.
-If it’s cold at ground level, bring a warm thermal base.
+- Warm inner layer.
+If it’s cold at ground level, wear warm clothes like a warm thermal base.
 Otherwise, a long sleeve or hoodie should be sufficient.